 I also usually serve this with dill pickles or peppadew peppers on the side (I wrote a bit about peppadew peppers here).
 Use less cheese if you want the dish to be lighter.

-This zucchini bake is a hit with cheese lovers and is one of my favorite comfort foods.
+This zucchini casserole is a hit with cheese lovers and is one of my favorite comfort foods.
 I come back to it over and over again, whenever I take shelter from the cold and long for something nourishing and indulgent.
-This dish reminds me of my old friend Georgette, and each time I eat it I feel like I’m meeting her again – I’m having a great conversation with her in the midst of the cruel winter.
+This dish reminds me of my old friend Georgette, and each time I eat it I feel like I’m meeting her again – I’m having a great conversation with her in the midst of the cruel winter 🙂